Kansas City Zoo celebrates birth of eastern black rhino calf - NewsBreak

 It announced Zuri, a critically endangered eastern black rhinoceros, gave birth to a calf early in the morning on Dec.
 31.

-The calf is busy walking, sparring, and nursing with its mother, according to the zoo’s animal care specialists.
+The calf is busy walking, sparing, and nursing with its mother, according to the zoo’s animal care specialists.

 Zuri has been a patient and attentive first-time mother.
 The rhino barn is being kept quiet with limited human interaction to allow mother and calf plenty of time to bond, which is a very important process.Kansas City Zoo